ruben-ucl/ME1573_data_processing/README.txt

 	|
 	|
 	|
-	|---- ✧	my_funcs.py
+	|---- ✧	tools.py
-	|	library of functions referenced by other scripts in the repo
+		library of functions referenced by other scripts in the repo
-	|
-	|---- ✧	data_path.txt
-		defines location of HDF5 files referenced by other scripts in the repo